Skip to main content

 Purpose

-The Intake Form Template is used throughout the Streamlined Modular Certification (SMC) process to track information about a state’s single Medicaid Enterprise Systems (MES) project undergoing certification.
-States will fill out the Intake Form Template by entering the CMS-required outcomes that document compliance with regulations applicable to their module or system, their state-specific outcomes, and the metrics used to show that the project is achieving its outcomes on a continuous basis.
+The Streamlined Modular Certification (SMC) process uses the Intake Form Template (please reach out to your State Officer to get the template) to track information about a state’s single Medicaid Enterprise Systems (MES) system(s) or module undergoing certification.
+States must complete the Intake Form by entering the CMS-required outcomes and metric ID, which demonstrate compliance with relevant regulations for their specific system or module.
+States must also include their state-specific outcomes and the metrics used to show that the project is achieving its outcomes on a continuous basis.

 Using the Intake Form

-States should make sure to always use the most current version of the Intake Form.
-When filling out the Intake Form, for both the CEF and Outcomes tabs, states should take note of the following:
+States must always use the most current version of the Intake Form and follow the instructions noted within the first row of each page.
+“Evidence” refers to documentation or data that demonstrates the achievement of an outcome or condition.
+When filling out the Intake Form, states should take note of the following:

-As states prepare for their review, they will continuously add or update the Intake Form content.
-They may wish to share these interim copies with their CMS State Officer or review team for discussion or preliminary feedback.
-A finalized Intake Form must be uploaded to Box at minimum two weeks prior to the review date along with all other required evidence for the ORR or CR.
-This version will be utilized during the CMS Certification Team’s evidence review and will be returned following completion of the review with the CMS Certification Team’s adjudication and comments.
+As states prepare for their review, they must continuously add or update the Intake Form content in preparation for submission for the review.
+States may wish to share these interim copies with their CMS MES State Officer or CMS Certification Team for discussion or preliminary feedback.
+The state must upload a finalized Intake Form to the CMS-designated repository at minimum two weeks before the review date along with all other required evidence for the ORR or CR.
+The CMS Certification Team will use this version during their evidence review.
+Following completion of the review, the Intake Form will be returned to the state with the CMS Certification Team’s adjudication and comments.

 Tips and Best Practices